kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Alternatively, if you choose to, you can yield Pandoc's complete power by writing a Haskell filter instead of using Python, but then you will be writing Haskell ;)

 I would tag the custom filters functionality I've described in this section as an advanced feature.
+I've not had to write my own filter for writing a technical paper (so far).
 Know that they are there when you need them.

 <!-- BEGIN SLIDES -->